ME495-Navigation/nuturtlebot/README.md

 Must be used in conjunction with the raw OpenCR firmware, which can be built using scripts in this repository.

 # Building the Firmware
 These are instructions for how to build the firmware.
-If your turtlebot3 is already setup, you need not do this, simply having this package on your path (or installed) suffices!
+*If your turtlebot3 is already setup, you need not do run these commands*

 1. Clone the repository into a workspace
 2. Install the dependencies: `rosdep --install --from-paths src --ignore-src -r -y`